Markdown Is Bad for You

 additional thing at all.

-is unhealthy in a long run is way out of the scope of this article.
+become unhealthy in a long run is way out of the scope of this article.
 In short: you will not only need something to

-makes even more components you need to integrate into your software.
+became a new convention.
+That makes even more components you need to integrate into your software.

 These points considered only the problem of increased resources, components or steps in processes or flows.
 Once you